Guided bicycle tours

 If you enjoy traveling with a group, meeting new people, and having a guide and structured daily schedule, then a guided group bike tour is probably the best fit for you.

-Support and personnel vary by tour and tour company, but one guide typically rides with the group, while a second guide drives a support van with your luggage.
-The van also makes it possible to bridge less attractive or more challenging sections of a route.
+Support and personnel vary by tour and tour company, but one guide typically rides with the group, whilst a second guide drives a support van with your luggage.
+The van also makes it possible to bridge less attractive or more challenging sections of your route.

 You usually bike in a group of 8 to 20 people, typically from several different countries, which makes for new acquaintances and international friendships.
 Most tour operators provide you with a comprehensive information package with tips on sights, cultural highlights, and scenic stops (although the extent of materials in English varies by tour operator).